Trail of Ten Falls in Silver Falls State Park

 Silver Falls State Park has one of the most incredible waterfall hikes to be found in Oregon or anywhere else in North America.
 Trail of Ten Falls takes a tour of Silver Creek Canyon, passing ten beautiful waterfalls and a high number of cascades and other waterfalls that pop up in winter and spring.
 The 7.9-mile loop was built to deliver plenty of excitement along the way and actually takes hikers behind four of the waterfalls as they pour over basalt cliffs.
 The spectacular South Falls is the tallest waterfall in the park at 177 feet.
 The cavernous area behind North Falls makes that waterfall memorable too.
 Which waterfall will be your favorite?

 Trail of Ten Falls is 7.9 miles round trip with 600 vertical feet between its high and low points (and numerous ups and downs along the way).
-If you’re short on time, and don’t mind only seeing 8 waterfalls, the loop could be shortened to 6.8 miles round trip by removing the spurs to Upper North Falls and Winter Falls.
+If you’re short on time and don’t mind only seeing 8 waterfalls, the loop could be shortened to 6.8 miles round trip by removing the spurs to Upper North Falls and Winter Falls.
+Note: An even shorter loop to just South Falls and Lower South Falls is also possible on Maple Ridge Loop.

 The turn-by-turn directions for this loop are: